"excellent as a whole, and indeed pre-eminent in offshore work, with a large number of highly competent counsel"

 Silks

-Richard Wilson QC: "Astute, responsive, prepared to make himself available, and the advice is always pragmatic."
+Richard Wilson KC: "Astute, responsive, prepared to make himself available, and the advice is always pragmatic."
 "Excellent to deal with and offers solid commercial advice."
 "He is very easy to work with and makes himself available no matter how busy he is."

-Dakis Hagen QC: "He continues to be a top trust adviser and one of our absolute go-to barristers.
+Dakis Hagen KC: "He continues to be a top trust adviser and one of our absolute go-to barristers.
 Excellent with clients."
 "Excellent to work with: approachable, responsive, and always adds value to the case."
 "He is charming with clients and has an almost unparalleled ability to simplify complex legal principles and facts for the benefit of both solicitors and lay clients."

 Juniors